engagingnewsproject/misinfo-dashboard/README.md

 firebase emulators:start --import=./emulator-data
 ```

+> First to install the firebase tools to run the emulator run `npm install -g firebase-tools`.

 emulator should start and provide you an emulator link `View Emulator UI at`.
 Open that link and add yourself as a user under the Authentication tab.
 You only need to provide a name, email and password when adding a user.

-You can also assign a role (reccommended).
+You can also assign a role (reccommended):
+- Admin role: `{"role":"admin"}`
+- Agency role: `{"role":"agency"}`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.